Heinie Benkert

-Henry Marvin "Heinie" Benkert (June 30, 1901 – July 15, 1972) was a professional American football running back who starred collegiately at Rutgers University, where he won the unofficial collegiate scoring crown as a senior, and played for four non-consecutive seasons in the National Football League, for the New York Giants, the Pottsville Maroons and the Orange/Newark Tornadoes.
+Henry Marvin "Heinie" Benkert (June 30, 1901 – July 15, 1972) was an American professional football running back.
+He played college football for the Rutgers Scarlet Knights, where he won the unofficial collegiate scoring crown as a senior, and played for four non-consecutive seasons in the National Football League (NFL), for the New York Giants, the Pottsville Maroons and the Orange/Newark Tornadoes.

-Early life and high school career
+Early life

 Born and raised in Newark, New Jersey, Benkert received all-state honors at football while attending East Side High School in his hometown, before going on to play for the Rutgers University football team.

 College career

 Benkert, with 16 touchdowns and four extra points for the 1924 Rutgers Queensmen football team, he led the nation's college football players in scoring, with a total of 100 points; his 16 touchdowns also led the nation.
 His 1924 season included an October 4 game against Lebanon Valley College, won 56–0 by Rutgers, in which Benkert scored four touchdowns and kicked three extra points, scoring one of his touchdowns on an 86-yard run.
 Benkert gained a total of 2,124 rushing yards in his three collegiate seasons from 1922 to 1924, making him the first Rutgers player to cross the 2,000-yard mark.